If you are unable to make an online application

 The Swedish Migration Agency will then decide whether your family member meets the maintenance requirement.
 If your family member meets the maintenance requirement or is exempt from it, you will be allowed to come for an interview at the embassy or consulate-general.
 If your family member does not meet the requirements for maintenance and housing, the Swedish Migration Agency will reject the application.

 If your family member in Sweden meets the maintenance and housing requirement, or is exempted from the maintenance requirement, you or your family member in Sweden will receive a notification that you should make an appointment for a visit to the embassy or consulate-general.
 During the visit, you will need be photographed and provide your fingerprints.
 You will also be interviewed and will be asked questions about your relationship with the person in Sweden.
 Children who are applying must also attend the interview.
 Bring your passport and the originals of the documents you handed in or sent in with your application.
+The passport and the original documents will be checked at the embassy or consulate-general.

 If you are granted a residence permit, you will receive a residence permit card.
 The card contains your fingerprints and a photograph of you, among other information.
 The fingerprints and photo are only stored on the card’s chip.